Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 \subsubsection{Heston model}

-In Figure \ref{fig:heston_dgm_variations_mse_training} the performance of the DGM network alongside the smallest and largest $3$-layer MLPs and highway networks on the Heston pricing problem is shown.
+In Figure \ref{fig:heston_dgm_variations} the performance of the DGM network alongside the smallest and largest $3$-layer MLPs and highway networks in the Heston pricing problem is shown.
 We notice that, unlike the Black--Scholes problem, the DGM network achieves a lower MSE than both the large MLP and the generalized highway network.
 The reason could be that the DGM has slightly more parameters which can lead to performance improvements; see also the discussion in Section \ref{sec:capacity_normalized}.

-In order to validate this assumption, we train a highway network and a DGM network with approximately equal amount of parameters to the generalized highway network by varying the amount of layers.
-The configuration of these networks is shown in Table \ref{table:dgm_equal_params_configuration}.
-The results are visualized in Figure \ref{fig:heston_dgm_equal_params}.
-We can see that when the amount of parameters are comparable, the generalized highway network outperforms the highway and DGM network in both training time as well as in MSE.
-Hence, the reason the DGM network is performing better in Figure \ref{fig:heston_dgm_variations_mse_training} is likely due to the increased number of parameters.
-We can conclude that the generalized highway network also performs well for the Heston price problem, when the amount of parameters is increased.
-The improvement in MSE with respect to the DGM network is marginal, but the computational time required for training a generalized highway network is considerably smaller.

-Finally, in Figure \ref{fig:heston_dgm_variations} the results of the deep DGM and the no-recurrence DGM networks are shown.
+Moreover, in the same figure (\cref{fig:heston_dgm_variations}) the results of the deep DGM and the no-recurrence DGM networks are included.
 We notice that neither the no-recurrence network nor the deep DGM network significantly improve performance or training time.
-Interestingly, the no-recurrence DGM also requires slightly longer training time, despite a fewer amount of parameters in the network, compared to the DGM network.
+Interestingly, the no-recurrence DGM also requires slightly longer training time, despite a fewer number of parameters in the network, compared to the DGM network.
 We can conclude that the DGM network outperforms both variations.
 In addition, we find that while the recurrence in the DGM network has decreased the MSE, the additional complexity it brings along does not make it preferable for option pricing problems in the tested setup.

-Concluding, we find that the generalized highway network outperforms all other networks in terms of performance compared to total parameters and training time, and can be considered as the superior network for the Heston pricing problem, similarly to the Black--Scholes problem.
+Concluding, we find that the generalized highway network outperforms all other networks in terms of performance compared to total parameters and training time, similarly to the Black--Scholes problem.